Chobazkun/hokuspokus-cli/README.md

 - **Fetching Manuals and Documentations 📚**: Retrieve the latest manual or documentation for a specific command or tool based on a description.
 - **Generating Scripts 📜**: Create scripts in various programming languages or tools based on your description.
 The tool offers the posibility to directly save the script.
 - **Generating Code Snippets 🧩**: Generate short code snippets for quick tasks.
+- **Code Review for Recent Changes 🔍**: Review recent code changes in the current folder for code quality, style, best practices, and more.
+Requires Git to be installed and executed in a git repository.
 - **Asking Software Engineering Questions 🧠**: Pose questions about software engineering and receive precise, expert answers.
 Users have the option to delve deeper into the topic or conclude the interaction after receiving the initial response.

 ## Installation